Custodian helmet: Use in countries outside the Commonwealth

 Certain Italian municipal police forces use a white custodian-style helmet, particularly in open air duties, such as when directing traffic.

-The Monegasque Prince's Carabiniers Company use a white helmet in summer and a blue one in winter.
+The Monaco Prince's Carabiniers Company use a white helmet in summer and a blue one in winter.

 The Portuguese Public Security Police (PSP) constables wore a custodian-style helmet from 1936 to 1958.
 The helmets were made of cork, covered with dark blue fabric, having on the front a silver PSP star (six points star with the Portuguese Shield in the centre).
 The police constables serving as traffic guards (polícias sinaleiros) wore a similar helmet in cork covered with white fabric for use in the summer and in aluminum painted white for use in the winter.
 While the general police constables' blue helmets ceased to be used, the white traffic guards' helmets continued to be used and become traditional.
 These helmets are still worn by the rare traffic guards that remain in the PSP of today.

 Jordanian police officers in some assignments wear a custodian cover topped with a spike and incorporating a cloth shade for the back of the neck.

 Past uses in these countries

 Until the mid-20th century, British-style helmets were in use with the municipal police forces of several Dutch cities, most notably The Hague.

 Some early uniforms in the United States police forces had variants of a helmet.
 The Pennsylvania State Police incorporated a cloth covered helmet, manufactured in England.
-The New York Police Department used a helmet, grey for summer and blue for winter from 1880 to 1912, as did several other American police forces.
-The helmet features in the Keystone Kops films.
-Several photographs exist that show a funeral procession for a fallen officer (John (Jack) L. Briscoe) in Stockton, California.
+The New York Police Department used a helmet, grey for summer and blue for winter from 1872 to 1912, as did several other American police forces.
+The helmet features in the Keystone Cops films.
+Several photographs exist that show a funeral procession for officer John L. Briscoe in Stockton, California.
 Briscoe was killed in the line of duty on 5 February 1917.
 Some of the line officers in the procession wore a modified custodian helmet with a leather band just above the rim and a silver badge on the front.

-Use outside public safety

-In the American children's television program The Banana Splits, the four major characters are depicted wearing shiny red custodian helmets with a yellow band and crest.

-Custodian covers are also used by many school and college marching bands.